 - 2-3 large storage boxes (contents detailed below!)

 The important thing to remember camping on sand is that it can be very soft, therefore difficult to anchor items down with regular pegs.
 Investing in sturdy sand pegs is essential, and one of the first pieces of kit to be ready with when you’re setting up camp.

-Top Tip: We strongly recommend a toilet tent.
+Top Tip: We strongly recommend a toilet tent and shovel.
 If you are roughing it out at the desert and beach you can be very exposed with no convenient bushes or favourite trees to hide behind for your private business.

 We have linked to many of our favourite Amazon products here as many suppliers ship worldwide, but also check out AliExpress for your camping essentials, we have found deliverable very reliable and often at a fraction of the cost.